VarunKohli18/swarm-net/README.md

 The IoT device firmware for `swarm-1` and `swarm-2` are available in `./firmware`

 ## Memory Access
-`read_memory.ipynb` and `library.py` were used for data collection.
+`read_memory.ipynb` and `library.py` are used for data collection.
 They require a physical IoT swarm setup to run.

 ## Data
 The compiled dataset is stored in `./data/swarm-sram-data.zip` and available on IEEE Dataport.\